Develop your studio practice while learning how to design interdisciplinary educational experiences for diverse communities in a variety of settings.

 The program focuses on engaging with artistic inquiry and education in K-12, community and museum settings.
 Students investigate issues related to teaching art from multiple perspectives, including:

 - interdisciplinary curriculum development

 - multicultural contexts

 - studio and conceptual art practices

 In addition to their art education coursework, students are required to take coursework in the various studio areas offered in the School of Art.

-Students declare their BFA concentration at the time of their ASU admission.
-Following admission, if students wish to change their BFA concentration, they may meet with their School of Art academic advisor.
+Students declare their Bachelor of Fine Arts concentration at the time of their ASU admission.
+Following admission, if students wish to change their concentration, they may meet with their School of Art academic advisor.

-Art (Art Education),
+Art (Art Education), BFA

-Herberger Institute for Design & the Arts
+- Offered by: Herberger Institute for Design and the Arts

 All students are required to meet general university admission requirements: